Conditions Swine flu

 - ensuring that any animals that may be infected do not have any contact with unvaccinated pigs or other farm or wild animals

-- ensuring that workers who come into contact with pigs receive a seasonal flu vaccine every year
+- ensuring that workers who come into contact with live pigs receive a seasonal flu vaccine every year

-Person-to-person transmission can be prevented by:
+For example, person-to-person transmission can be prevented by:

 - washing and sanitizing hands regularly